ECMWFCode4Earth/ml_flood/README.md

 .
 +-- data/
 +-- notebooks/
-|   +-- data_download_analysis_visualization/
+|   +-- 1_data_download_analysis_visualization/
-|   +-- preprocessing/
+|   +-- 2_preprocessing/
-|   +-- model_tests/
+|   +-- 3_model_tests/
-|   +-- coupled_model/
+|   +-- 4_coupled_model/
 |   +-- resources/
 +-- python/
 |   +-- aux/
 ```
-The data folder contains the small test dataset included in the repository.
-The notebooks folder contains all fully-reproducible notebooks that work with the small test dataset, except for the `coupled_model/` folder.
+The `data/` folder contains the small test dataset included in the repository.
+The notebooks folder contains all fully-reproducible notebooks that work with the small test dataset, except for the `4_coupled_model/` folder.
 The `python/` folder contains work in progress scripts that were written in the process of creating this repo and may contain errors or be incomplete.

 ### Data description
 We use ERA5 Reanalysis and GloFAS Reanalysis and forecast rerun data.
 A detailed description can be found in the notebook [003_data_overview](https://github.com/esowc/ml_flood/blob/master/notebooks/003_data_overview.ipynb).
-For reproducibility, a small testing dataset is included in the folder `./data/` it allows you to execute all notebooks in the  `./notebooks/` folder except for notebooks in `./notebooks/coupled_model/` which need data from a larger domain.
+For reproducibility, a small testing dataset is included in the folder `./data/` it allows you to execute all notebooks in the  `./notebooks/` folder except for notebooks in `./notebooks/4_coupled_model/` which need data from a larger domain.

 ### Model structure
 We implemented two major structures of ML models: